 8. Fajita Burger

 This recipe’s dangerously tasty for those members of the foodie community that already enjoy fajitas and/or burgers.
-What’s more is this burger includes poblano peppers, which have .55 grams of protein and are only 13 calories per serving!
-Love something spicy?
+This “burger” includes poblano peppers, which have .55 grams of protein and are only 13 calories per serving.
+Love all things spicy?
 This is your meal!
+Get the recipe

 9. Veracruz Style Fish

-This recipe packs an extra spicy punch with a hearty serving of jalapenos alongside three tablespoons of jalapeno juice.
-What’s more is the red snapper in this recipe contains 70% of your recommended selenium intake per 100 grams.
-You might be thinking, what do I care about how much selenium I’m eating?
-Well, your body needs selenium to encourage proper white blood cell functioning, and also keep up optimal thyroid health.
+This light and fresh recipe packs an extra spicy punch with a hearty serving of jalapenos alongside three tablespoons of jalapeno juice.
+The red snapper in this recipe contains 70% of your recommended selenium intake per 100 grams, and a nice helping of lean protein.
+Get the recipe

 10. Easy Mexican Meatloaves

-You had us at easy, or maybe meatloaves.
-As with most the Mexican inspired recipes this one has yet another southwestern kick to it, with up to a cup of your chosen salsa—the spicier, the better!
+As with most the Mexican-inspired recipes this one has yet another southwestern kick to it, with up to a cup of your chosen salsa — the spicier, the better!
+Get the recipe